ibis-project/talks/kdd-2024/ibis-tutorial-KDD2024.md

 pandas’ dataframe interface, requiring a rewrite of your analysis code.

 This is where Ibis comes in.
-Ibis is a pure-Python open-source library, originally created by Wes McKinney creator of pandas, that provides a dataframe interface to many popular databases and analytics tools (DuckDB, Polars, Snowflake, Spark, etc).
+Ibis is a pure-Python open-source library, originally created by Wes McKinney (creator of pandas), that provides a dataframe interface to many popular databases and analytics tools (DuckDB, Polars, Snowflake, Spark, etc).
 This lets users analyze data using the same consistent API, regardless of which backend they’re using, and without ever having to learn SQL.
 This tutorial introduces Ibis, emphasizing its role in simplifying data manipulation across diverse platforms.

-Additionally, attendees will explore Ibis' advancements in data streaming technology.
-The Ibis-flink backend, inspired by Apache Flink SQL, combines stream and batch into a single framework, addressing common barriers faced by data scientists venturing into streaming analytics.
+Additionally, attendees will explore Ibis' advancements in stream-batch unification.
+The Ibis-flink backend combines stream and batch into a single framework, addressing common barriers faced by data scientists venturing into streaming analytics.
 By leveraging Ibis unified Python dataframe API, we facilitate seamless transitions between batch and streaming workflows, reducing operational complexities and enabling real-time machine learning applications.

-Last but not least, this tutorial will also introduce Ibis ML, an evolving library for building machine learning pipelines using Ibis.
-Where these pipelines can then be used to transform and feed data to other machine learning libraries like xgboost or scikit-learn.
+Last but not least, this tutorial will also introduce IbisML, an evolving library for building machine learning pipelines using Ibis.
+IbisML brings the portability of Ibis to ML pipelines -- preprocess your data on any of the 20+ backends that Ibis supports, then efficiently handoff to popular training libraries like scikit-learn, XGBoost, or PyTorch

 Attendees will learn that using Ibis for preprocessing, data transformation, and feature engineering allows seamless compilation of pipelines to SQL, enabling